If you missed payments on one of your bills, you may start getting phone calls and letters from a company called GC Services.

 To request debt validation, start by writing GC Services a debt validation letter.
 This asks them to confirm certain details of the debt, such as the name, date of debt acquisition, and total amount.

-Once GC Services receives your debt validation letter, they must respond to it within 30 days.
+Once they receive your debt validation letter, they must respond to it within 30 days.
 Be sure to request a return receipt to know for sure that they received your letter.

-After receiving your letter, GC Services should return with various documents meant to prove that the debt belongs to you.
+After receiving your letter, they should return with various documents meant to prove that the debt belongs to you.
 Make sure that you go through each page and look for any inaccuracies.

-If you see anything that does not match up, file a dispute with the three major credit bureaus and demand that GC Services close the account.
+If you see anything that does not match up, file a dispute with the three major credit bureaus and demand that they close the account.

 If You Paid the Debt: Request a Goodwill